-Security and Sources of Payment for the Bonds
+Security and Sources of Payment for the Tax Credit Bonds

-The Bonds are general obligation bonds approved by voters within the District and are payable from ad valorem property taxes levied by the County on taxpayers within the District.
-The Board of Supervisors of the County has the power and is obligated under State law pursuant to the authority granted by voters of the District relating to the Authorizations to annually levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of and redemption premium, if any, and interest on the Bonds.
-Such ad valorem property taxes are deposited with the County and applied only to pay the principal of, and redemption premium, if any, and interest on the Bonds.
+The Tax Credit Bonds are general obligation bonds approved by voters within the District and are payable from ad valorem property taxes levied on taxpayers within the District by the County.
+The Board of Supervisors of the County has the power and is obligated under State law pursuant to the authority granted by voters of the District relating to the Measure Y Authorization to annually levy ad valorem taxes upon all property subject to taxation by the District, without limitation as to rate or amount (except as to certain personal property which is taxable at limited rates), for the payment of the principal of, redemption premium, if any, and interest on the Tax Credit Bonds Such ad valorem property taxes are deposited with the County and applied only to pay the principal of and redemption premium, if any, and interest on the Tax Credit Bonds.
 The District does not receive such funds nor are they available to pay any of the District's operating expenses.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS" herein.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE TAX CREDIT BONDS" herein.